-Prerequisites: FEMA 140, FEMA 159, FEMA 174
+Prerequisites: FEMA 140, FEMA 159, FEMA 174 (formerly EM 215)

 Introduces the concepts and core components of the emergency planning process, including the rationale behind planning as an emergency management process.
 Introduces participants to the key concepts and principles of the National Response Framework.
 Describes key Mission Assignment (MA) concepts and provides knowledge needed to carry out MA processing responsibilities.